-Rock Art a Catalyst for Connecting with Ancient Culture & Awakening
+The Arizona Petroglyphs: A Catalyst for Connecting with Ancient Culture

 I swerved off the road, slammed on the brakes and jumped out of the car, sending dust flying up from the desert floor.
 Squinting in the hard sun, I stood transfixed by the horizon, where a yin-yang performance of earth and sky played out.
 Against the backdrop of a cornflower-blue sky, and atop the mountain range in the distance, a curving white bank of clouds undulated in a weird rhythm.

 In a cosmic game of musical chairs, puffy cumulus clouds wafted along at a steady clip then suddenly paused and dropped into the lap of a valley below.
 Each gauzy ball of weather nestled briefly in the gap between the purple peaks, with a wispy white arm draped across the shoulder of the summit ahead.
 Then, synchronized to a divine beat I couldn’t hear, each cloud rose at the same time, gracefully rolling up the pinnacle before it and the cha-cha line again moved on.

 I’m not really sure how long I stood on the roadside and watched the atmospheric tumbleweeds blow by; eventually the sound of another car on the lonely highway interrupted my reverie.
 As it whizzed by, I felt a blush of foolishness, self-conscious at being caught in the act of staring at the sky.